akthersr/World_Weather_Analysis/README.md

 This analysis of the data will be split into three main parts, or stages.

-1. We create a DataFrame by using OpenWeatherMap API search with weather parameters.Then,parse the JSON data from the API request.The weather parameters consists of:
+1. We create a DataFrame by using OpenWeatherMap API search with weather parameters.
+Then,parse the JSON data from the API request.
+The weather parameters consists of:

  - City and country